Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureFirewall.md

 1. On the **Custom deployment** blade, click the **Build your own template in the editor** option.

 1. On the **Edit template** blade, click **Load file**, locate the **C:\AllFiles\AZ500-AzureSecurityTechnologies-prod\Allfiles\Labs\08\\template.json** file and click **Open**.

+   >**Note**: Review the content of the template and note that it deploys an Azure VM hosting Windows Server 2016 Datacenter.

 1. On the **Edit template** blade, click **Save**.